biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 This requires us to make few changes:

 1. Tell the process about expected variable inputs using the input block
-2. Edit the process to use the input
+2. Edit the process to use the input value (in the process block)
 3. Create a channel to pass input to the process (more on that in a minute)
-4. Add the channel as input to the process call
+4. Add the channel as input to the process call (in the workflow block)

 ### 1. Input definition to the process block: